History of the Presidio

 Tour planners may choose from the following options to enhance their group's tour experience.
 These options can be incorporated into time available or added on to extend the tour.

-All group tours must be booked at least one week in advance, with a guaranteed number of participants due 24 hours in advance of the tour.
+All group tours must be booked at least one week in advance.
+The number of people attending must be guaranteed two days before the event by 3 pm.
+This guarantee number is the minimum amount you will be charged when your group arrives.
 Full payment is due the day of the tour.

 Groups that enter with an outside tour company or walking tour guide must pay the $4 admission per person.
 Guides and tour companies must pre-schedule a tour with a docent unless previously arranged otherwise.
 The Presidio Museum will not guarantee a docent tour unless groups are scheduled in advance.